graphql/graphql-spec/spec/Section 6 -- Execution.md

 ### Subscription

+We define an event stream as a sequence of discrete events over time that can be observed.
+An observer of an event stream may cancel observation to avoid stop future events.

-If the operation is a subscription, the result of the operation is the creation of a persistent object on the server that exists for the lifetime of the subscription.
+If the operation is a subscription, the result is an event stream called the "Publish Stream" where each event in the stream is called a "Publish Payload".

 #### Subscribe

-The result of executing a subscription operation is a subscription object with the following capabilities:

-  * **Must** support observation of the associated publish stream (for example, via iteration, callbacks, or reactive semantics).
-  * **Must** support cancellation of the observation, see {Unsubscribe}.
-  * **Must** support a way to send data to the subscriber.
-  * **May** include an initial response associated with executing the selection set defined on the subscription operation.

-Most subscriptions can only be evaluated when event data is available.
-For example, a subscription tells us when users log on and off would require event data that tells us *who* logged on or off.
-Without this event data, the subscription cannot be evaluated.
-However, it is possible to define subscriptions that can be evaluated without event data (for example, the current time on the server, synthetically triggered every second).
-Subscriptions that do not require event data for evaluation can optionally return an initial response to the Subscribe() operation.
+Executing a subscription creates a persistent function on the server that maps an underlying event stream to the Publish Stream.
+The logic to create the underlying event stream is domain-specific and takes the root field and query variables as inputs.

 Subscribe(schema, subscription, operationName, variableValues, initialValue):